djacquel/pygmeeweb.com/_posts/2013-10-04-cms-day04-sonata-user-installation.markdown

     And I fill in "username" with "admin"
     And I fill in "password" with "admin"
     And I press "_submit"
-    Then I should see "sonata_user"
+    Then I should see "Users"
-    And I should see "user_block_logout"
+    And I should see "Logout"
 {% endhighlight %}

-Green !
+A new **bin/behat --tags="sonataUser"** will give you an *All green* result.

 Next time, we'll seen [Sonata Page Installation]({% post_url 2013-10-13-cms-day05-sonata-page-installation %})